wnoyan/Vehicle-Showroom-Management/README.md

 ## YouTube Video Link: https://youtu.be/X67n5NYcWwk

-This is a menu-driven project that has been developed using OOP features including inheritance, polymorphism, abstraction and interface in java for vehicle showroom management.
+This is a menu-driven project that has been developed using OOP features including inheritance, polymorphism, abstraction, and encapsulation in java for vehicle showroom management.

 ## Object Oriented Programming (OOP) Features
 The OOP features that have been used in this project are listed below: